 Assistance dogs are welcome in the Studio Tour.

-Ashridge Estate is an enormous and beautiful area of Chiltern Hills packed with woodlands, downlands and fields of bluebells.
-It is an idyllic place for a walk with all the family, and they have mobility scooters available at the Visitor Centre for anyone who wants to use them.
-There are a number of all-ability trails, which are fully-accessible smooth and flat routes starting near the visitor centre.
-There is also food and drinks available from the Brownlow Cafe.
+Ashridge Estate is an enormous and beautiful area of Chiltern Hills, packed with woodlands, downlands and fields of bluebells.
+It is an idyllic place for a walk with all the family and they have mobility scooters available at the Visitor Centre for anyone who wants to use them.
+There are a number of all-ability trails, which are fully-accessible, that include smooth and flat routes starting near the visitor centre.
+There are also food and drinks available from the Brownlow Cafe.

-There are 12 accessible parking spaces a short distance from the visitor centre.
+There are 5 Blue Badge parking spaces a short distance from the visitor centre.

 All dogs are welcome.